 There is a curriculum.
 In fact there are two levels of curriculum.

 There is a common “meta-curriculum” that all of us work on together.
-This carefully structured meta-curriculum focuses on the development of meta-skills such as confidence, communication skills, self-management, social justice awareness, the ability to sustain states of flow, critical thinking, the capacity for life long learning, and, critically, building in an awareness of human rights, social justice and democracy.
+This naturally emergent meta-curriculum focuses on the development of meta-skills such as confidence, communication skills, self-management, social justice awareness, the ability to sustain states of flow, problem-solving, what-if thinking, creativity, critical thinking, the capacity for life long learning, and, critically, an awareness of human rights and participatory democracy.

 The second level of curriculum is the “content curriculum”.
 In conventional schools, this is what is called the ‘curriculum’ and it is standardised for all ‘learners’ who have very little choice about what content they focus on.

 Instead, we support a completely unique content curriculum for each and every member – and only they know what it is!

 We support each person in following their own inner-directed content curriculum.
 Sometimes a member chooses to use some elements of a content curriculum that somebody else has created.
 Some may eventually choose to do something like a GED, A levels, or SAT; trade certificate or tertiary ‘distance’ course, or an apprenticeship.
-As long as it is truly the member’s choice, we support them in all of those options, too.
-However, with so much else to explore, these are unlikely choices for one’s first year with us.
+As long as it is truly the member’s choice, we will support them in all of those options, too.
+However, these days there are a multitude of ways to start a career, and with so much else to explore, external courses and qualifications are unlikely choices for one’s first year with us.

 Democratic Self-Directed Education gives members the opportunity to discover for real, what they truly need to learn for a good life.
 This is why you simply don’t find illiterate DeSDE graduates.
-At the same time, DeSDE gives members the opportunity to spend their time wisely and effectively, often becoming brilliant at what they are good at.
-And, why DeSDE graduates report higher life satisfaction and happiness than is normal in our times.
+Reading, life-level maths and (these days) digital literacy are simply necessary and so they are learned.
+At the same time, DeSDE gives members the opportunity to spend their time wisely and effectively, often becoming brilliant at what they love.
+DeSDE graduates report higher life satisfaction and happiness than is normal in our times.

 How does age-mixing work in SDE?